How to Write the Perfect Event Description (With Examples)

 Use the "What to bring" section.
 When you're creating your event on Lemonvite, there's a dedicated "What to bring" field.
 Use it instead of burying that info in the description.
 It keeps things clean and guests can reference it easily.

 Set expectations around RSVPs.
 If you need a headcount by a specific date, say so and say why.
 "I need to know by Thursday so I can order enough food" is way more motivating than "please RSVP."
+If guests are dragging their feet anyway, here's how to follow up on an RSVP without being annoying.

 How Lemonvite Makes This Easier